 Displaying the connection management information can result in a large volume of information for you to review to find a particular resource or set of resources.
 With the connection management filters, you can limit the display to only the resources of particular interest.
-You can set connection management filters from a panel; see

-"Using the Connection Management Filters Panel."
-You can also set connection management filters from the command line; see "Using a Command" on page 144.
+You can set connection management filters from a panel; see "Using the Connection Management Filters Panel."
+You can also set connection management filters from the command line; see "Using a Command" on page 141.

-Using the Connection Management Filters Panel: To display the TCP/IP for z/OS Connection Management Filters panel (FKXKCSF0), which is shown in Figure 119, press PF9 (Filters).
+Using the Connection Management Filters Panel

+To display the TCP/IP for z/OS Connection Management Filters panel (FKXKCSF0), which is shown in Figure 109 on page 140, press PF9 (Filters).
 The current filter settings are displayed on the panel.

-FKXKCSF0 TCP/IP for z/OS Connection Management Filters ID The current filter settings are shown.
-Type the dat a to be display ed in one or more fields.
-Client IP Ad ldress Port Log gical Unit Ap oplication Name Type an acti 2 1 OR 2 AND on code to defin ne the logical operator for the search: Command ===> F1=Help > F3=Return F9=Defaults F6=Roll F12=Cancel
+'''

+FKXKCSF0

+TCP/IP for z/OS Connection Management Filters

+ΙD

+The current filter settings are shown.

+Type the data to be displayed in one or more fields.

+Client IP Address

+Port

+Logical Unit

+Application Name

+Type an action code to define the logical operator for the search:

+2 1 OR

+2 AND

+Command ===>

+F1=Help

+F3=Return

+F6=Ro11

+F9=Defaults

+F12=Cancel

+'''

-Figure 119.
+Figure 109.
 Connection Management Filters Panel